basgoncalves/bip_opensim_hungarian_usports/instructions.md

 - What are the lat_gas and rect_fem peak forces and activation?
 - What are the mtu lengths for bflh_r and soleus_r.
 - What are the maximum reserves moments hip_flexion_r, hip_adduction_r,	hip_rotation_r,	knee_angle_r,	ankle_angle_r
-- How is the peak vertical component of hip contact loads, relative to participants body weight?
+- What is the peak vertical component of hip contact loads, relative to participants body weight?

-# Summary and questions
+# Summary and questions (16h40)

 # ---------------------------------------
 #               Day 2